- WSS 3.0 and MOSS 2007

 ISSUES AND RESOLUTIONS:

-With SharePoint 2010, we sometimes see failures when trying to copy assemblies to the Global Assembly Cache (GAC) or remove assemblies or other files from the bin or hive 14 during solution retraction and/or deployment.
+With SharePoint 2010 and 2013, we sometimes see failures when trying to copy assemblies to the Global Assembly Cache (GAC) or remove assemblies or other files from the bin or 14 or 15 hive during solution retraction and/or deployment.

-1. Restart the SharePoint 2010 Administration on all of the Web Front End servers (or at least just make sure to restart the one on the WFE where the deployment failed).
+1. Restart the SharePoint 2010/2013 Administration service on all of the Web Front End servers (all servers on the farm where the Foundation Web Application service is running).

-The SharePoint 2010 Administration service carries out the actual removing and adding of files the GAC (Global Assembly Cache).
+The SharePoint Administration service carries out the actual removing and adding of files during deployment.
 This works most of the time and the service will release the handle on a file.

-However, if the Administration service does not release the handle on the file, then you will also need to restart the Timer service.
-Restarting the timer service on SharePoint 2010 will restart all SharePoint 2010 timer jobs and you will need to delay installation for a while, until all of those jobs have had a chance to complete.
+However, if the Administration service does not release the handle on the file, then deployment can fail.
+Restarting the timer service on SharePoint 2010/2013 will restart all SharePoint 2010/2013 timer jobs and you will need to delay installation for a while, until all of those jobs have had a chance to complete.

 2. Remove the solution.